 Who is Billy Graham?
 9 things to know about the famed evangelist

-Known as “America’s pastor,” famed Christian evangelist Rev. Billy Graham will be honored by President Trump, his family and other lawmakers under the U.S. Capitol Rotunda Wednesday.
+After the service, Graham will be buried next to his wife in a memorial prayer garden at the library – with his grandchildren serving as pallbearers.

+"His fingerprints are on this service for sure," family spokesman Mark DeMoss said.
+"The Graham family has long considered that his funeral eventually would really be his last crusade."

-Graham, who died last week at the age of 99, will lie in honor beneath the dome ahead of a funeral near his home in Charlotte, N.C., later this week.
-He is only the fourth private person to be honored in the Capitol since 1998, joining civil rights icon Rosa Parks and two Capitol Police officers killed in the line of duty.
+On Wednesday, Graham became only the fourth private person to lie under the U.S. Capitol Rotunda since 1998, joining civil rights icon Rosa Parks and two Capitol Police officers killed in the line of duty.

 From authoring countless sermons, to bringing the Bible’s message to hundreds of nations, Graham’s life was dedicated to his family and work.